NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 -- List all tables from the `dataset` schema show tables from dataset

--- List all tables from the `dataset` schema starting with the word 'fact' show tables from dataset like "fact*"
+-- List all tables from the `dataset` schema starting with the word 'billing' show tables from dataset like "billing*"

 -- List all tables from the `dataset` schema starting with the word 'dimension' show tables from dataset like "dimension*"